-Try AWS Application Load Balancer
+Try out the AWS Application Load Balancer

 AWS

-My name is Sashihara and I am an infrastructure engineer.
+My name is Sashihara and I am an infrastructure engineer

 AWS | Elastic Load Balancing | Application Load Balancer

-It seems to support path-based routing.
+It appears to support path-based routing.

 Try Application Load Balancer